Citizenship ceremonies

 Citizenship certificate

-You will receive your citizenship certificate on the day of the ceremony.
+You will get your citizenship certificate on the day of the ceremony.

 Fees

-A private ceremony may be arranged for £170.
+A private ceremony can be arranged for £170.

 Contact information